 1959 Custom Telecaster

-The 1959 Custom was seen displayed at the Interstellar Exhibition in Paris, France in 2004 and it also made a brief cameo at the rehearsals for the Albert Hall shows in May 2006 at Bray Studios, London, May 18-19.
+The 1959 Custom made a brief cameo at the rehearsals for the Albert Hall shows in May 2006 at Bray Studios, London, May 18-19.
 In a Q&A with Phil Taylor on David’s web site (Dec 2007), Phil states the following regarding the event: “I took it to rehearsals to see how it compared to the recently acquired Tele [blonde 1950’s Custom Shop as described below – Bjorn] that we had got in the USA, with a view to David using it or carrying it as a spare.
 The brownburst Tele had a problem with the bridge pickup not working – a replacement pickup was quickly put in, but it did not sound as good.
 I took a 52V Tele as a spare on the next leg of the tour instead.”

 The guitar was again used on several tracks on The Wall, including Young Lust and Run Like Hell.
 David also brought the guitar with him on tour and used it while performing Run Like Hell (with the low E string tuned down to D, which was also done on the studio version).

 David again featured the 55 Esquire on Blue Light on his second solo album, About Face (1984).
 The guitar was also featured on the promo clip for the song.

 The guitar was kept in storage during Pink Floyd’s late 80s and early 90s tours.
 David didn’t want to take the chance of bringing such a cherished item on the road and opted for a couple of new 52 reissue Teles instead (see below).
 It was only occasianally used on a couple of guest appearances in the late 90s, including Paul McCartney’s Run Devil Run album and live performances.